vlstill/presentations/dtedi/pres.md

 . . .

-*   there is also possibility of optimizing the program in a way the state representation is smaller
+*   there is also possibility of optimizing the program in a way so that the state representation is smaller

     *   detecting unchanging global variables